Education > Investing > Options > Implied volatility

 Implied Volatility

-Implied volatility is the most important input into the options model.
+Implied volatility is the most important input in the options valuation model.
 This is because it is the only input that is a user-defined variable (unlike interest rates and dividend rates for example).
-So implied volatility, by default, becomes the only input that changes due to supply and demand.
-Because of this, implied volatility then becomes the valuation metric of the option.
+Hence, implied volatility, by default, becomes the only input that changes due to supply and demand.
+As a result, implied volatility then becomes the valuation metric of the option.

 You can think of implied volatility as the "P/E ratio of options".
-When tons of people buy an option the price of that option then goes up.
-Since all of the other option variables are "fixed", the implied volatility goes up as the price of the option goes up and vice versa.
+Similar to stocks, when a lot of people buy an option (for whatever reason), the price of that option then goes up.
+Since all of the other option variables are "fixed", the implied volatility increases as the price of the option increases - and vice versa.
 So when the implied volatility goes up too much it means you are paying too much for the option.

 If you get seriously involved in options you'll find that advanced options traders even quote option prices in terms of volatility (i.e. "The Intel January 55 calls are trading at 24 percent.").